 A trust also allows more control over how your beneficiaries use the trust assets

-Some types of trusts help minimize estate and income tax or qualify for government benefits
+Some types of trusts help minimize taxes or qualify for government benefits

 Here’s an overview of how a trust works, which may not be as complicated as you think:

 You create a trust document

 The trustmaker, called the grantor, trustor, or settlor, creates the trust by drawing up a trust agreement.
 This legal document includes all the information about how the trust works, including names of the grantor, trustee(s), beneficiaries, and all of the trust's assets.

 The trustee is appointed to manage the trust and they have a fiduciary duty to act in the trust’s best interests.
 The trustee can be the same person as the grantor (a grantor trust), but it can also be a lawyer, a financial institution, or any other person you choose.
 (Depending on the type of trust you have, the grantor may not be able to fulfill both roles.)
 If you're the grantor and trustee, you must name a successor trustee to take over when you die.

 The grantor decides what assets should be placed in the trust.
 You can add your car, your rare book collection, and even put your house in a trust.
 You should also fund it with money and bank accounts, and can even have the proceeds of a life insurance pay out to the trust upon your death.

 See a full guide on how to set up a trust.

 The trustee distributes assets according to the trust agreement.
 That might mean beneficiaries receive trust assets upon the grantor’s death.
 But it could also mean beneficiaries receive trust income as soon after the trust as established.
 It all depends on the trust.

 Once an asset has been disbursed to the beneficiary, the beneficiary becomes the owner of the asset.
 Even if the grantor is alive, they cannot recover disbursed assets.